Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 - Do not induce a change of context when setting the focus on an element, entering data or activating a form element without this change being predictable (button) or the user has been warned.
 - Do not impose on the user a time limit to perform an action.
 This must be able to extend a time limit if appropriate.
 - If keyboard shortcuts based on a single key is available, it is necessary to take some measures to avoid possible conflicts with assistive technology.
+- The user must have control on the contents opening on hover or focus.

 **Checklist:**
-Regarding shortcuts, make sure that at least one of the following statements is true:
+1. Regarding shortcuts, make sure that at least one of the following statements is true:
  - **turn off**: the shortcut can be turned off.
  - **modification**: a mechanism is available to remap the shortcut to use one or more non-printable keyboard characters (e.g. Ctrl, Alt, etc).
  - **focus activation**: the keyboard shortcut for a user interface component is only active when that component has focus.

-If content appears on mouse over or focus (eg tooltip), the user must be able to:
+2. If content appears on mouse over or focus (eg tooltip), the user must be able to:
  - Hide this new content without the need to move the pointer or focus; eg with the <kbd>esc.</kbd> key (useful especially for screen magnifier users).
  - Move the mouse pointer on this new content without it disappearing.

+3. If actions are to be performed in a timely manner, verify that the user can extend or remove this restriction.

 **User Objective: ** give all users control of the context changes related to their action and give them the necessary time to perform an action.